Food Poisoning Attorneys in California

 The Definition of a Food Poisoning Accident

-A food poisoning accident happens when a victim ingests contaminated food and contracts a food-related illness due to the presence of viruses or bacteria in the contaminated food.
+A food poisoning accident happens when a victim ingests contaminated food and contracts a food-related illness due to viruses or bacteria in the contaminated food.

-Food poisoning is caused by a wide range of factors that include a virus, bacteria, fungal growth, and toxic chemicals within the food.
+Food poisoning is caused by a wide range of factors, including a virus, bacteria, fungal growth, and toxic chemicals.

-Some of the most common types foodborne illnesses and germs are listed below.
+Some of the most common foodborne illnesses and germs are listed below.

 What Are the Common Types of Food Poisoning?